• Mental Health

 Background to this inspection

 Cheswold Park Hospital is a purpose-built hospital in Doncaster.
 Riverside Healthcare Limited is the provider.
-The hospital is an independent mental health hospital that provides eight low and medium secure accommodation for male and female patients over 18, with mental disorder, learning disabilities and autism spectrum disorder with an offending background, who require assessment treatment and rehabilitation within a secure environment.
+The hospital is an independent mental health hospital that provides 9 low and medium secure accommodation for male and female patients over 18, with mental disorder, learning disabilities and autism spectrum disorder with an offending background, who require assessment treatment and rehabilitation within a secure environment.
+At the time of our inspection there were 86 patients at the hospital.

 The hospital is registered with the Care Quality Commission to provide the following regulated activities:

-The hospital has a registered manager.
+The hospital did not have a registered manager at the time of inspection.
+The provider was served a fixed penalty notice for failing to ensure this registration requirement was met.
+Following the inspection, a registered manager was appointed in October 2023.
 The registered manager, along with the registered provider, is legally responsible and accountable for compliance with the requirements of the Health and Social Care Act 2008 and associated regulations.
 The hospital had a controlled drugs accountable officer on site.
 Controlled drugs accountable officers are responsible for all aspects of controlled drugs management within their organisation.

-The hospital has two medium secure wards and six low secure wards
+The hospital has 3 medium secure wards and 6 low secure wards:

-We last inspected the hospital in June 2019.
-We rated this service as ‘good’ overall with ratings of ‘good’ in the effective, caring, responsive and well led key questions, and requires improvement in safe.
-The hospital was in breach of the following regulations:
+We last inspected the hospital in July 2021.
+We rated this service as ‘requires improvement’ overall with ratings of ‘good’ in the caring and responsive key questions and ‘requires improvement’ in the safe, effective, and well led key questions.
+The hospital was in breach of the following regulation:

 What people who use the service say